 Father Wayne Paysse succeeded Monsignor Vincent in 2001.
 When he left in August 2003, Father Joseph Dau Nguyen assumed temporary pastorship until a new pastor could be appointed.

 Father William "Billy" O'Riordan became pastor in February 2004 and served until 2007.
-Our current pastor Father John-Nhan Tran was appointed in October 2007.
+In October 2007, Father John-Nhan Tran became pastor and served until July 1, 2014 at which time Fr.
+Patrick "Pat" Collum became Pastor.

 In 1959 the parish began work on a new school.
 The school opened in 1961 with 136 students (grades 1-4).
 Sister Mary Edmund, O.P., was the first principal.
 The first lay teachers were Marjorie St. Martin, Lizette St. Martin, Cecile Cambre and Faye Lasseigne.
 In 1965 Sr. Mary Corrine, O.P., became the second principal, followed by Sr. Mary Dianna, O.P., Sr. Mary DePores, O.P., Sr. Mary Margaret and Sister Mary Germain Roussel, O.P.
 In 1999 Mr. Larry Bourgeois became principal.